everest-engineering/terraform-aws-mongodb/mongo-provisioner-ec2/README.md

 ## How to use this module?

-Use the EBS volume id and availability_zone output values from previous step and configure them as local variables.
+Use the `ebs-vol-id` and `availability_zone` output values from previous step and configure them as local variables.

 1. Create a file **terraform-mongo-example/main.tf** as follows: